But it’s vital to find a memorable business name.

-Think about how your company may evolve over time and make sure that the company name can evolve with the business.
-For example, if you name your company iPod Accessories and later expand to sell accessories for other products, your original name will be too narrow and restrictive.
+Think about how your company may evolve and ensure that the company name can grow with the business.
+For example, if you name your company iPod Accessories and later expand into selling accessories for other products, your original name will be too narrow and restrictive.

 The same advice applies even if your company sells a niche product.
 For example, if you sell antique lamps, you should consider whether you might sell more than lamps in the future.
 Naming your business Joan’s Antique Lamps may be too limiting when you later start selling antique clocks and furniture.

-5. Avoid decisions by committee but do “test” your company name with others.
+5. Avoid decisions by a committee but do “test” your company name with others.

 6. Avoid plain words.

 Plain words make it very difficult to differentiate your company from your competitors.
-For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about “crowdSPRING”.
-We knew that we would be expanding to many different industries (graphic design, web design, industrial design, writing, and many more) and so we didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.
+For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about “crowdSPRING.”
+We knew that we would be expanding to many different industries (web design, product design, and many more).
+We didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.

 There are exceptions.
-General Electric is one of the most successful companies in the world and its name is composed of two plain words.
-But, General Electric was one of the first companies in it’s product/service category and was able to get away with a plain name.
+General Electric is one of the most successful companies globally, and its name is composed of two plain words.
+But, General Electric was one of the first companies in its product/service category and could get away with a plain name.

 7. Be careful with geographic names.